 All fruit trees benefit from annual pruning if done in moderation.
 Pruning rejuvenates fruit trees and encourages the growth of fruiting spurs.
 Lack of regular, moderate pruning is one of the most common causes of no fruit production.
+Trees left to grow out of control will also become weak and can lose entire branches with a heavy fruit load.
 Removing more than a third of the tree could have just the opposite effect you were going for and stimulate the growth of more branches, as the tree repairs itself, rather than bearing fruit.

 In addition to pruning, branches may need to be gently forced into a more open canopy to allow for light and air circulation.
 This can be accomplished by bending them to as close to horizontal as you can get and securing them with soft rope or twine, staked to the ground.
 There are also manufactured "spreaders" that are flexible bars with a 'V' on either end.
 You can simply position the spreader between two branches to push them apart from each other.
 Ideally, branches should be at the 10 o'clock and 2 o'clock positions rather than growing straight up.
 The old adage is that a bird should be able to fly through your fruit tree without touching a branch.